 Interpretive Program Schedule

-Sat., May 13: Docent led nature walk of the Ricardo Nature Trail.
-Learn about various plants and their flowers along with the small animals and how they adapted to the harsh desert environment.
-Meet at the Ricardo Trailhead across from the visitor center at 10:00 A.M.
+Sat., March 22: Docent led nature walk from the Ricardo Visitor Center.
+Learn about the various plants and their flowers along with the small animals and how they adapted to the harsh desert environment.
+Meet at the Ricardo Visitor Center at 9:00am.

-Sat., May 20: Docent led nature walk titled A Walk Through Time.
+Sat., March 29: Docent led nature walk titled A Walk Through Time.
 You will gain information about weather changes, extinct and present wildlife, Native American uses of plants, and the geological make up of Red Rock Canyon.
-Meet at the Desert View Trailhead near campsite 50 at 9:00 A.M.
+Meet at the Desert View Trailhead near Campsite 50 at 9:00am.

 Reminder: Programs are subject to cancellation without notice.
 For updates, visit our Facebook page or call the Red Rock Canyon State Park Visitor Center at (442) 247-5160.